 HOV lanes are currently located on I-95 in Miami-Dade, Broward, and Palm Beach counties.
 They are identified by signs and diamond symbols on the pavement and are separated from the other general traffic lanes by a striped buffer zone.

-While violating HOV traffic rules can have consequences, those can significantly increase if drivers try to “cheat the system” by placing objects in passenger seats which resemble other riders or placing “hybrid” stickers on vehicles which simply are not hybrids.
+While violating HOV traffic rules can have consequences, those can significantly increase if drivers try to “cheat the system” by placing objects in passenger seats that resemble other riders or placing “hybrid” stickers on vehicles that do not have these features.

-How a West Palm Beach HOV Violations Attorney Can Help
+How a West Palm Beach HOV Violations Attorney Can Defend You

 Only those who are legally allowed to use HOV lanes should.
-However, anyone who does violate the law should contact an experienced West Palm Beach high occupancy vehicle violations attorney to determine how to deal with the charges against them.
+However, anyone who does violate the law should contact an experienced West Palm Beach HOV violations lawyer to determine how to deal with the charges against them.